Joystream/joystream/README.md

 # Overview

-This landing repo is intended to be the best starting place to get a coherent view of how information is organised in this GitHub organization.
+This landing repo is intended to be the best starting place to get a coherent view of how information is organized in this GitHub organization.

 # Contribute

 For software development we try to follow the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching [model](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) with some minor differences:
   - `development` branch instead of `develop`.
   - feature branches should be created in contributors' own fork of the repo.
-  - for more collaborative long running feature development, a feature branch may be created by the maintainer on the central repo.
+  - for more collaborative long-running feature development, a feature branch may be created by the maintainer on the central repo.

 The central repos will have multiple members of the core team with write access, but there will be one designated maintainer or "product owner" and responsible for the final product.
 The maintainer must approve either directly or by delegation (accepting other members' reviews) PRs to be merged.